 In April of 2004, overcome with unbearable emotional pain, I contemplated suicide before I finally sought help.

 Since 2006, I have slowly and soberly made my way through Central America during the summer months.
 My time spent in a country has varied: the longest was seven and a half weeks in Guatemala, and the shortest, one week in Belize.

 These days, my adventures are centered around biking.
 I am exploring the world of slow travel and seeing the world on two wheels.
 In 2017, I joined a van-supported bicycle tour that made a loop around Southern Peru, including Maccu Piccu.
-Last year my gf and I cycled from San Francisco to Tijuana, fully self-supported.
-A whole new world of travel has opened up.
+In 2018 my gf and I cycled from San Francisco to Tijuana, fully self-supported.
+A whole new world of bicycle travel opened up.

 Queerly Sober Travels